Is A Skillet A Frying Pan: Think Again Before You Cook

 3. Material Used

 Most skillets are made from cast iron.
-We all know that cast iron is strong, durable, and can endure high levels of heat.
+I am all know that cast iron is strong, durable, and can endure high levels of heat.
 For that reason, skillets are suitable for braising sauces, baking, and cooking vegetables.

 On the contrary, a frying pan is either made from aluminum, copper, or steel.